ender-js/ender-js/README.md

       return (root || document).querySelectorAll(selector);
     };

+<h3>CommonJS like Module system</h3>

+Ender exposes a module API which is based on CommonJS Modules spec v1.1.1.
+There are two methods it exposes to do this.

+The first method is require.
+Require takes a string which corresponds to a package name and returns a package object.
+For example:

+    var _ = require('underscore'); //return the underscore object

+To register a package use the provide method.
+The provide method looks like this:

+    provide("myPackage", myPackageObj);

+These methods are particularly useful when working with microlibs which are already CommonJS compliant (like underscore, backbone, etc.).
+It is also great when you run into libs who are competing for the same namespace.
+So for example, if microlib "foo" and microlib "bar" both expose a method <code>baz</code> -- you could use require to gain access to the method being overridden -- as well as set which method you would prefer to be on ender's internal chain... for example:

+    $.ender({baz: require('foo').baz}); // sets $.baz to be foo's method baz
+    $.ender({baz: require('bar').baz}); // changes $.baz to be bar's method baz

+    require('foo').baz() //foo's baz is still accessible at any time.

 License
 -------
 Ender (the wrapper) is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*